 With such a broad range of disorders reported to respond to taking triphala, it’s perhaps best to think of it not so much as a treatment for individual diseases, but more as a natural way to bring the body back into balance and clear out blockages and imbalances, no matter what label we may put on them.

-There are different ways and times to take triphala which I’ll be covering ahead.
-I think there’s a lot of need for this ancient Ayurvedic healing formula in today’s modern world.
+There are a few different ways and times to take triphala which I’ll be covering ahead, but I think there’s a real need for this ancient Ayurvedic healing formula in today’s modern world.
 This is particularly true in America, with the huge rise in digestive problems and associated health issues.
 Perhaps you know someone worth sharing the benefits of triphala with and can help get the word out.